thoughtspot/cs_tools/docs/syncer/excel.md

                 ```
                 <sup class=fc-gray><i>* this is a complete example, not all parameters are <b class=fc-red>required</b>.</i></sup>

-        2. Reference the filename in your command in place of the parameters.
+        2. Write the filename in your command in place of the parameters.

             ```bash
             cs_tools tools searchable metadata --syncer excel://syncer-overwrite.toml --config dogfood